Comox Valley residents finish second in Amazing Race Canada : My Cowichan Valley Now

 “We did well when we were bickering the whole way but man it was a lot more efficient when we just worked together and worked smoothly,” added Turner.

-The accomplishment of making it to second is profound for the duo as they never thought they would make it to the finals especially because Turner is a double leg amputee and was wheelchair bound only a few months before the race began.
+The accomplishment of making it to second place is profound for them as they never thought they would make it to the finals, especially because Turner is a double leg amputee and was wheelchair bound only a few months before the race began.

 “Our whole mantra was to limit our mistakes sand to go ‘slow is smooth, smooth is fast’,” said Turner.
 “We saw it work and we just saw other teams just running by clues and stuff.
 We kept it rolling all the way to the finals and we were just shy.”